-SOWK 4610 Special Topics in Social Work (3) Selected Topics of contemporary interest in social work or specialized fields of practice; variable content.
+SoWk 4610 Special Topics in Social Work (3) Selected Topics of contemporary interest in social work or specialized fields of practice; variable content.
 May be repeated for a maximum of 9 semester hours.
-Prerequisite: SOWK 3600 or concurrently, or graduate standing, or consent of instructor.
+Prerequisite: SOWK 3601 or concurrently, or graduate standing, or instructor consent.

-SOWK 4620 Social Services & Policy with Older Adults (3)

-Development of public policy and social service programming.
+SoWk 4620 Social Services & Policy with Older Adults (3) Development of public policy and social service programming.
 Present and potential utility of individual, group and community intervention modalities as they relate to both the private troubles and public issues of aging.
-Prerequisite: SOWK 3600 or concurrently, or graduate standing, or consent of instructor.
+Prerequisite: SOWK 3601 or concurrently, or graduate standing, or instructor consent.